Compass/compass-rails/README.md

 Instead use the sass `@import` directive.
 In rails projects, the `@import` directive is configured to work with sprockets via `sass-rails`.
 For more information on importing in rails 3.1 or greater see the [Sass-Rails REAME](https://github.com/rails/sass-rails/blob/master/README.markdown)

+## Rails 3.1 Caveats

+There was a bug in rails 3.1.0 -- please make sure you are running 3.1.1 at the earliest for this version of rails.

 ## Rails 3.0 Caveats

 If you want rails to compile your stylesheets (instead of using the